-- How someone taken ill would get home - Where public transport is the only option for workers, you should consider: - Changing and staggering site hours to reduce congestion on public transport - Avoid using public transport during peak times (05:45 7:30 and 16:00 17:30)
+- Parking arrangements for additional vehicles and bicycles - Providing facilities such as lockers and showers for workers using other means of transport to avoid public transport e.g. cycling - Providing hand cleaning facilities at entrances and exits.
+This should be soap and water wherever possible or hand sanitiser if soap and water are not available - · How someone taken ill would get home - Where public transport is the only option for workers, you should consider: - Changing and staggering site hours to reduce congestion on public transport - Avoid using public transport during peak times (05:45 8:15 and 16:00 17:30) - Reminding workers that face coverings are mandatory on all types of public transport.